lowquark/zinc/README.md

 # Zinc

-Zinc is an experimental, reduced systems language that I've been working on for the past few weeks.

-The language has the following features:
+Zinc is a data-driven programming language that I dreamed up this semester.

+### Planned Features:

   * Namespaces
-  * Declarations which are initialized by default *(lol)*
+  * Declarations which are initialized by default
   * Multiple assignment / return values
   * Const correctness
-  * Built-in data structures
+  * Built-in data structures (list, map, etc.)

-The language also has the following *anti-features*:

-  * No object methods *(getters/setters ok)*
-  * C++ style, non-null references
+  * C++ style references (&)
-  * No reference-type fields

-So far, this sounds like a safe, but hard-to-use version of C. Where Zinc is unique, is in its concept of struct access:
+  * Member visibility restriction

+That last bullet refers to a simple visibility scheme that I have dubbed `access`.
+Here's a code
+demonstration:

     struct MyStruct {
       int a;